-(i) Principal and Agent relationship: In the context of the POBO, an "agent" includes any person employed by or acting for his/her "principal".
-Generally speaking, an individual insurance agent appointed by an insurer, a technical representative appointed by a licensed insurance agency, an insurance broker representing a proposer or policyholder, or any employee employed by a company is an "agent" of their respective "principals" and owe his/her principal contractual and fiduciary obligations 7.
-Insurance intermediaries or employees should obtain permission from respective principals for accepting any advantages in relation to the principals' affairs.

-- (ii) Advantage: The term "advantage" is broadly defined to include money, gift, loan, reward, commission, office, employment, contract, service, favour, the exercise of a duty, and forbearance from the exercise of a duty, etc. Even tips, "red packet money" and "tea money" are included irrespective of amounts.
+- (i) Principal and Agent relationship: In the context of the POBO, an 'agent' includes any person employed by or acting for his/her 'principal'.
+Generally speaking, a licensed individual insurance agent appointed by an insurer, a licensed technical representative (agent) appointed by a licensed insurance agency, a licensed technical representative (broker) appointed by a licensed insurance broker company, or an employee is an 'agent' of the 'principal' concerned and owes his/her principal both contractual and fiduciary obligations7.
+Insurance intermediaries and employees should obtain permission from their respective principals for accepting any advantage in relation to the principals' affairs. - (ii) Advantage: The term 'advantage' is broadly defined to mean money, gift, loan, reward, commission, office, employment, contract, service, favour, the exercise of a duty, forbearance from the exercise of a duty, etc. Even tips, 'red packet money' and 'tea money' are included irrespective of amounts.
 However, entertainment (i.e. food and drink consumed on the spot) is excluded. - (iii) No defence for corruption: Under Section 19 of the POBO, customs in any profession, trade, vocation or calling do not constitute a defence for bribery.
-It is also not a defence for the recipient to claim that "the act requested to be done was not actually carried out" as stated in Section 11 of the POBO.
+It is also not a defence for the recipient to claim that 'the act requested to be done was not actually carried out' as stated in Section 11 of the POBO.
 The offeror and the recipient of a bribe will commit an offence irrespective of whether or not the act of bribery has actually been carried out. - (iv) Indirect bribery via third party: Accepting or offering bribes indirectly through a third party is also against the law.
-As long as the purpose of offering the advantage is for inducing or rewarding the agent to do an act in relation to his principal's business, both the offeror and the recipient would commit an offence under the POBO. - (v) Dealing with public servants: Even with no corruption intention, insurance intermediaries should not offer any advantage to public servants while having business dealing with their organisations, as it would be an offence under Section 8 of the POBO.
-And if the offering of advantage to a public servant aims for a reciprocal act in abusing his/her official authority, it would be an offence under Section 4 of the POBO.
-Public servants include government officers and employees of public bodies.
+As long as the purpose of offering the advantage is to induce the agent to do an act in relation to his principal's business or to reward him for doing so, both the offeror and the recipient will commit an offence under the POBO. - (v) Dealing with public servants: In order to avoid committing or being accused of committing an offence under section 8 of the POBO, an insurance intermediary is advised to refrain from offering any advantage to a public servant while having business dealings with the organisation that employs the public servant, even if the intermediary is doing this out of the goodness of his/her heart (or without a corrupt intent).
+And if the offering of an advantage to a public servant aims for a reciprocal act in abusing his/her official authority, it will be an offence under Section 4 of the